garysteinmetz/chhcsfun_template/README.md

 ## For `Root User`, Record the AWS Account ID and Set the Default Region

   - Go to https://aws.amazon.com and login as the `Root User`
-  - Click your name in the top left and record the number next to 'My Account' as the `TF_VAR_AWS_ACCOUNT_ID` variable value
+  - Click your name in the top right and record the number next to 'My Account' as the `TF_VAR_AWS_ACCOUNT_ID` variable value

 ### Always Use the `us-east-1` AWS Region